 Assessment is critical to your child's success in their learning...

-Target Tracker is used at BHA by teachers to track the progress & attainment children in Year R - 6.
+Target Tracker is an assessment tracking system used at BHA by teachers to track the progress & attainment children in Year R - 6.
 Teachers use this continuously and report results to the Principal six times a year.

 The National Curriculum has been written to give Age Related Expectations (ARE) for the end of each year.
 As children travel from Year 1 to Year 6 in our school, they are tracked against the Age Related Expectations.
 At BHA we use Target Tracker to support our tracking, this provides us with numbered bands and steps to track children.